 The day-ahead market is the main arena for trading power.
-Here, contracts are made between seller and buyer for the delivery of power the following day, the price is set and the trade is agreed.
+Here, contracts are made between seller and buyer for delivery of power the following day, the price is set and the trade is agreed.

 Driven by planning

-Daily trading is driven by the members’ planning.
+Daily trading is driven by the customers’ planning.
 A buyer, typically a utility, needs to assess how much energy (‘volume’) it will need to meet demand the following day, and how much it is willing to pay for this volume, hour by hour.
 The seller, for example the owner of a hydroelectric power plant, needs to decide how much he can deliver and at what price, hour by hour.
 These needs are reflected through orders entered by buyers and sellers into the Nord Pool day-ahead trading system.

 Setting the price and closing the deal